VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example, but with dTCore and d40KPowerCore changed based on the instructions in the VSPACE.in file.
-Use ``-q`` to suppress output and ``-f`` to force :code:`VSPACE` to overwrite previous data (including any :code:`MultiPlanet` and :code:`bigplanet` files!).
+Use ``-q`` to suppress output and ``-f`` to force :code:`VSPACE` to overwrite previous data (including any :code:`MultiPlanet` and :code:`BigPlanet` files!).
 Now we are ready to run the parameter sweep.

 .. note::